 DISCTEST simply reads every sector of the disc in the specified drive.
 If the disc is badly formatted or corrupted a 'Read Fail' will occur at some point.
 If this occurs try re-formatting the disc.
-If DISCTEST succeeds the message 'Successful' is displayed.
+If DISCTEST succeeds the message 'Disc formatted correctly is displayed.